markotesic/markotesic.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a [Postdoctoral Researcher](http://lcfi.ac.uk/people/marko-tesic/) at [Leverhulme Centre for the Future of Intelligence, University of Cambridge](http://lcfi.ac.uk/projects/kinds-of-intelligence/kinds-intelligence/).
+I am a [Research Associate](http://lcfi.ac.uk/people/marko-tesic/) at [Leverhulme Centre for the Future of Intelligence, University of Cambridge](http://lcfi.ac.uk/projects/kinds-of-intelligence/kinds-intelligence/).
 I currently explore the capabilities of AI systems and how these capabilities translate onto the specific demands in the human workforce.
 This research is carried out in collaboration with the OECD and experts in occupational psychology.

 Previously, I was a [Royal Academy of Engineering UK IC](https://raeng.org.uk/programmes-and-prizes/programmes/uk-grants-and-prizes/support-for-research/uk-ic-postdoctoral-research-fellowships/awardees) postdoctoral research fellow investigating the impact of explanations of AI predictions on our beliefs.
 I also studied people's causal and probabilistic reasoning and have a strong interest in data analysis, causal modeling and Bayesian network analysis.